justinrgarrard/world-of-naevis.net/docs/character_creation/class/fighter.md

 # Fighters

-[Fighters](../../more/classes/fighter) are drawn from the ranks of sellswords and soldiers.
+Fighters are drawn from the ranks of sellswords and soldiers.
 Individuals that merit membership in this class are distinguished warriors known for their combat prowess.
+Their class description can be found [here](../../more/classes/fighter).

 #### Martial Arts